toritried/lostletters/_pages/about.md

 <div class="noext">
     <a target="_blank" href="https://www.deviantart.com/sqdpxl/art/moomin-to-the-groove-811004899"><img src="/graphics/toy/moomin_by_SqdPxl.gif" style="margin: 0 0 0 10px;" align="right" title="click for artist"/></a>
 </div>
-In the intervening decades (<i>oof</i>), I thoroughly dismissed the idea of ever taking any of my hobbies like web development seriously (<i>double oof</i>), but I still brushed off my elementary coding skills a few times, learning things like FTP to host my own site and domain, so I could participate in online TCGs, including <a target="_blank" href="https://tcg.fandom.com/wiki/Zest">Zest</a>.
+In the intervening decades, I thoroughly dismissed the idea of ever taking any of my hobbies like web development seriously, but I still brushed off my elementary coding skills a few times, learning things like FTP to host my own site and domain, so I could participate in online TCGs, including <a target="_blank" href="https://tcg.fandom.com/wiki/Zest">Zest</a>.
 These were not like Pokemon or YuGiOh!, because <i>online trading</i> was the game.
 Through trading cards, you'd collect enough cards to master decks and level up.
-It used to be horrendously manual; however, I was recently shocked to find and become entirely consumed by newer, fully automated TCGs like <a target="_blank" href="https://heavenspell.la-impresion.org/TCG/">Trading Base</a>.
+It used to be horrendously manual; however, I was recently shocked to find and subsequently became entirely consumed by newer, fully automated TCGs like <a target="_blank" href="https://heavenspell.la-impresion.org/TCG/">Trading Base</a>.
 Curiously, it seems like the TCG player base is still heavily female like the previous online spaces I've mentioned.
 <br>
 <br>
 The boredom of the pandemic finally gave me the inspiration and judgement-free opportunity to explore those hobbies of yore again, leading me back to the threadbare remnants of the early internet I so enjoyed as a child.
 What started out as setting a goal to earn 10 million neopoints after all these years to achieve "ultimate riches" on Neopets quickly snowballed into discovering the yesterweb and web revival.
 All of a sudden, I was up until 2am, filled with a sense of urgency to pick back up as much as I could of the early internet of my childhood, which I felt like I was close to losing forever.
-That urgency inspired this website, so if it feels like an incoherent fever-dream, that's really what this all is.
+That urgency inspired this website, so if it feels like an incoherent fever-dream, that's because it is.
 <br>
 <br>
 <div class="noext">